-Two relatively common bat species (lesser noctule & soprano pipistrelle) were recorded on site.
+Three relatively common bat species (lesser noctule, common pipistrelle & soprano pipistrelle) were recorded on site.
 Several trees of moderate bat roosting potential are proposed to be felled including an Ash Tree (Tree 759) where a soprano pipistrelle roost is located.
+No bats were associated with or roosting in any other trees of bat roosting potential.
 The removal of large trees on site will result in the loss of a confirmed bat roost in addition to reducing the sites foraging potential.
 Lighting during construction and operation could potentially lead to impacts on foraging, however the lighting has been designed to minimise light spill onto treelines.
 It would be expected that bats would continue to forage on site.
 Mitigation is required in relation to bat roosting and lighting on site.